 Try to visit early in the season, when the surrounding meadows burst forth with a colorful display of spring wildflowers.

 For the ultimate in convenience and luxury, the best place to stay is at a lodge in Yosemite National Park.
 If you have camping equipment, you'll find plenty of good camping options in and around the park.
 Hotels and other accommodation outside the park are surprisingly limited and will require some commute time.
 Below are some of the best hotel options in the vicinity:

-- In the Park: The Majestic Yosemite Hotel is a beautiful 1927 lodge, classified by the National Parks system as a Premier Lodge.
+- The Awhahnee is a beautiful 1927 lodge, classified by the National Parks system as a Premier Lodge.
 Listed on the National Register of Historic Places, and also a National Historic Landmark, this luxury hotel is located in the most prime location possible in Yosemite Valley.
 The design features a stone façade, open-beamed ceilings, and grand common rooms.
 Guest rooms are more modern but tastefully decorated.

-- El Portal: The two-story Cedar Lodge, in the nearby town of El Portal is a good option, particularly for families.
+- The two-story Yosemite Cedar Lodge, in the nearby town of El Portal is a good option, particularly for families.
 Spacious rooms are quiet, and some offer full kitchens and separate bedrooms.
 Commute time to Yosemite Village, along Highway 140, is just 30 minutes.

 More Hiking, Camping, and Outdoor Destinations in California